 However, for most people, something they can chuck into their shopping trolley is more preferred.

-And the good news is, there are SO many awesome brands right now that are helping save us from chemical-ridden formulations, not to mention save animals from heinous lab testing.
+And the good news is, there are SO many amazing natural cleaning brands right now that are helping save us from chemical-ridden formulations…not to mention save animals from heinous lab testing.

 Many of these brands carry the cruelty-free-bunny logo, AND are completely vegan.
 They use safe, gentle, plant-based derivatives that are easy on the environment, easy on our bodies and have done NO HARM to animals.